noayarae/multi_output_methods_for_long_term_time_series_using_CNN/README.md

 ## Multi_output_methods_for_long_term_time_series_using_CNN

+###Extending Multi-Output Methods for Long-Term Aboveground Biomass Time Series Forecasting using Convolutional Neural Networks
-### Efrain Noa-Yarasca, Javier M. Osorio Leyton, and Jay Angerer
+##### Efrain Noa-Yarasca, Javier M. Osorio Leyton, and Jay Angerer

 Within this repository, you'll find comprehensive datasets capturing the time series dynamics of aboveground vegetation biomass.
 Coupled with this data are Python scripts tailored for Convolutional Neural Network (CNN) modeling, implementing a range of forecasting methodologies as outlined in "Extending Multi-Output Methods for Long-Term Biomass Time-Series Forecasting using CNN."